arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ### Watch the Values

 To visualize the values once we have downloaded the code into the PMC, we need to drop the variables in the "**Watch**" section as shown in the following animation.
-If you can't see the "Watch" window, you can try going to: ```View > Tool Windows > Watch```
+If you can't see the "Watch" window, you can try going to: ```View > Tool Windows > Watch```.

 ![Watch Variables](./assets/watch-variables.gif)